Norepinephrine: Pharmacology

+Antagonists

 Beta blockers

 These are sympatholytic drugs that block the effects of beta adrenergic receptors while having little or no effect on alpha receptors.
-They are sometimes used to treat high blood pressure, atrial fibrillation and congestive heart failure, but recent reviews have concluded that other types of drugs are usually superior for those purposes.
+They are sometimes used to treat high blood pressure, atrial fibrillation, and congestive heart failure, but recent reviews have concluded that other types of drugs are usually superior for those purposes.
 Beta blockers may be a viable choice for other cardiovascular conditions, though, including angina and Marfan syndrome.
 They are also widely used to treat glaucoma, most commonly in the form of eyedrops.
-Because of their effects in reducing anxiety symptoms and tremor, they have sometimes been used by entertainers, public speakers and athletes to reduce performance anxiety, although they are not medically approved for that purpose and are banned by the International Olympic Committee.
+Because of their effects in reducing anxiety symptoms and tremor, they have sometimes been used by entertainers, public speakers, and athletes to reduce performance anxiety, although they are not medically approved for that purpose and are banned by the International Olympic Committee.

 However, the usefulness of beta blockers is limited by a range of serious side effects, including slowing of heart rate, a drop in blood pressure, asthma, and reactive hypoglycemia.
 The negative effects can be particularly severe in people with diabetes.

 Alpha blockers

 These are sympatholytic drugs that block the effects of adrenergic alpha receptors while having little or no effect on beta receptors.
 Drugs belonging to this group can have very different effects, however, depending on whether they primarily block alpha-1 receptors, alpha-2 receptors, or both.
 Alpha-2 receptors, as described elsewhere in this article, are frequently located on norepinephrine-releasing neurons themselves and have inhibitory effects on them; consequently, blockage of alpha-2 receptors usually results in an increase in norepinephrine release.
 Alpha-1 receptors are usually located on target cells and have excitatory effects on them; consequently, blockage of alpha-1 receptors usually results in blocking some of the effects of norepinephrine.
 Drugs such as phentolamine that act on both types of receptors can produce a complex combination of both effects.
 In most cases when the term "alpha blocker" is used without qualification, it refers to a selective alpha-1 antagonist.

 Selective alpha-1 blockers have a variety of uses.
 Since one of their effects is to inhibit the contraction of the smooth muscle in the prostate, they are often used to treat symptoms of benign prostatic hyperplasia.
 Alpha-blockers also likely help people pass their kidney stones.
 Their effects on the central nervous system make them useful for treating generalized anxiety disorder, panic disorder, and posttraumatic stress disorder.
-They may, however, have significant side-effects, including a drop in blood pressure.
+They may, however, have significant side effects, including a drop in blood pressure.

 Some antidepressants function partly as selective alpha-2 blockers, but the best-known drug in that class is yohimbine, which is extracted from the bark of the African yohimbe tree.
 Yohimbine acts as a male potency enhancer, but its usefulness for that purpose is limited by serious side-effects including anxiety and insomnia.
 Overdoses can cause a dangerous increase in blood pressure.
 Yohimbine is banned in many countries, but in the United States, because it is extracted from a plant rather than chemically synthesized, it is sold over the counter as a nutritional supplement.